beacon-biosignals/StableHashTraits.jl/README.md

 9. `UseProperties()`: same as `UseField` but using `propertynames` and `getproperty` in lieu of `fieldnames` and `getfield`
-10. `UseTable()`: assumes the object is a `Tables.istable` and uses `Tables.columns` and `Tables.columnnames` to compute a hash of each columns content and name, ala `UseFields`.
+10. `UseTable()`: assumes the object is a `Tables.istable` and uses `Tables.columns` and `Tables.columnnames` to compute a hash of each columns content and name, ala `UseStruct`.
 10. `nothing`: indicates that you want to use a fallback method (see below); the two argument version of `hash_method` should never return `nothing`.